The best executive is the one who's able to continually learn and willing to put herself/himself on the line.

 Think about that: If the recruitment process was based solely on past experience, no aspiring manager who has not already had significant experience as an executive or business leader would get the job.

 Among the pool of candidates from outside the company who can be appointed to the role of manager, only the ones with previous executive experience would be able to earn the right to pass the first stage of recruitment.

 This would still leave the door open to the most competent internal staff able to earn a promotion, but it would slam the door in the face to a plethora of qualified and talented candidates.
 Instead, when you are looking to fill an executive position, you should aim high, trying to find hidden or unexpressed talents.

 Promotions Are Wrongly a Reward for Past Performance

 Responsibilities can change, though.
 And so is the type of leadership required to get the job done.
-All of this may explain why there are still a good number of incompetente leaders in both the private and the public sector.
+All of this may explain why there is still a good number of incompetente leaders in both the private and public sector.

 This shows that we need a fresh approach to executive search.
 Fortunately, there are a number of human resource techniques to be employed during the interview to fill senior management and board level positions, that can go a long way in identifying talents not yet expressed by a candidate.